Did You See Me Coming?

 "Did You See Me Coming?" is a song by English synth-pop duo Pet Shop Boys, released on 1 June 2009 as the second single from their tenth studio album, Yes (2009).
+It reached number 21 on the UK Singles Chart.
+The single was Pet Shop Boys' tenth number-one hit on Billboard magazine's Hot Dance Club Songs chart, extending the duo's lead as the record holder for most dance club chart-toppers earned by their previous single "Love Etc."